genestack/user-tutorials/source/guide/pipelines-expression_arrays_include.rst

 - *Gene signature* is compared to other imported gene signatures and sets of differentially expressed genes obtained with Test Differential Expression Analysis application.

-- For *a a gene list* the application performs **Fisher’s hypergeometric test** between the input list against each gene signature and against each set of differentially expressed genes available on the platform.
+- For *a gene list* the application performs **Fisher’s hypergeometric test** between the input list against each gene signature and against each set of differentially expressed genes available on the platform.
 The p-values calculated in these tests are then adjusted using the Benjamini-Hochberg correction FDR.

 - For *a gene expression signature* the application compares the Log FC values performing equivalence test, namely **Two One-Sided T-tests** (TOST), and **Pearson’s correlation**.